What is Headless SEO and How Does it Affect SEO?

 • Each piece of content inherits the attributes of the content type.

-• So a case study would always have the following fields: Case Study Title, Description, Customer Company, Goals, Outcomes, Story, Images, and Service Type.
+• A case study would always include the following fields: Case Study Title, Description, Customer Company, Goals, Outcomes, Story, Images, and Service Type.

-• Any web page that displays information on the case study would pull in the fields required for that page.
+• Any web page that displays information on the case study would automatically pull in the required fields for that page.

-• This structured content’ method allows you to consider the content as data, which indicates that a lot of your SEO data can be collected from the content itself.
+• This structured content method enables you to view the content as data, indicating that a significant portion of your SEO data can be collected directly from the content itself.

 • In a few cases, you may still want the ability to override specific fields.